heremaps/here-data-sdk-typescript/README.md

 The OLP SDK for TypeScript repository is a monorepo that contains the core components of the OLP SDK organized in the NPM workspace.

-All components can be used stand-alone and are in the **@here** subdirectory.
+All components can be used stand-alone and are in the <a href="https://github.com/heremaps/here-olp-sdk-typescript/tree/master/%40here" target="_blank">@here</a> subdirectory.

 ## Installation

-You can install the SDK modules using npm:
+You can install the SDK modules using npm or add compiled bundles to an HTML page.

+To install the SDK modules using npm, run the following commands:

 ```sh
 npm install @here/olp-sdk-authentication